aiven/aiven-examples/solutions/temporalio/README.md

 # Update Temporal config file with Aiven service info
 Once the Aiven service is up and running, you will need to gather information from the overview page.
-As an example, the following screen shows the overview tab for an Aiven Postgres server.
+The following screenshot shows an example of the overview tab for an Aiven Postgres server.
 Gather the following information and update the correct `values.aiven.<service>.yaml` file in all appropriate places.

 * Host --> Update all <host> values in `values.aiven.<service>.yaml`.